xenit-eu/helm-alfresco/README.md

 #### `global.elasticsearch.indexName`

 * Required: false
-* Default: `"alfresco-{{.Release.Name}}"`
+* Default: `"alfresco-{{ .Release.Namespace }}"`
 * Description: This is a global setting for the indexname.
-The default name is dynamic, it is based on your release name.
+The default name is dynamic, it is based on your namespace name.
 * This prevents potential issues when using a shared elastic environment.